GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Method

 Retrieval-Augmented Generation (RAG) plays a crucial role in GroupRAG and is integrated into three key modules: Knowledge-Driven Grouping, Local Reasoning, and Answer Alignment.
 Rather than serving as a standalone retrieval component, RAG is tightly coupled with the groupwise reasoning structure and operates at different granularities across the pipeline.

 In Knowledge-Driven Grouping, RAG is applied at the keypoint level.
 For each extracted keypoint, the model retrieves external knowledge to ground it in a relevant knowledge context.
-When multiple keypoints retrieve overlapping or highly related knowledge, they are more likely to be grouped together, as they are inferred to be associated with the same underlying medical concept.
-This retrieval-guided grouping enables the model to organize keypoints based on shared knowledge relevance, rather than surface-level semantic similarity.
+When multiple keypoints retrieve overlapping or highly related knowledge, they are inferred to share the same underlying domain concept and are grouped together accordingly, ensuring that keypoints within each group relate to a specific knowledge concept rather than being clustered by surface-level semantic similarity.

 In Local Reasoning, RAG operates at the group level.
 Each group of keypoints is treated as a unified query for retrieval, with the objective of identifying knowledge that jointly explains multiple keypoints.
-This groupwise retrieval is particularly important in knowledge-intensive domains such as medicine.
 For example, retrieving information for two symptoms independently may lead to different candidate diseases, whereas retrieving their combination may reveal that they are associated symptoms of the same disease.
 By conditioning retrieval on grouped keypoints, the model is able to perform more precise and context-aware reasoning.
+RAG in Answer Alignment is demonstrated before in this section.

-RAG in Answer Alignment is demonstrated in Subsection~\ref{sub:method}.
 Overall, RAG in GroupRAG is adapted to different stages of the reasoning process, operating at varying granularities from the keypoint level to the group level and the option level.
-This group-aware integration of retrieval enables GroupRAG to progressively refine both the granularity and relevance of retrieved knowledge, forming a solid foundation for the subsequent reasoning process.
+This group-aware integration of retrieval enables GroupRAG to progressively refine both the granularity and relevance of retrieved knowledge across the reasoning pipeline.